-- Easier to obtain the buy-in from those sceptical of party politics.
+- It’s easier to obtain the buy-in from those sceptical of party politics.

-- It’s possible to incorporate media institutions that may be precluded from working directly with the Party.
+- The possibility to incorporate media institutions that may be precluded from working directly with the Party.

 - The Movement provides an opportunity for the Party to interact with a broad range of allied agendas and test messaging and field activation options.

 In electoral politics, common sense and history dictates that a party hoping to win a broad mandate cannot incorporate all the Movement’s ambitions into an electoral platform — compromises may well be necessary.
 As a result, having a high degree of party loyalty is crucial to ensure that the movement’s adherents become Party voters.

 Instead of folk democracy’s rational voter, most voters base their political decisions on who they are rather than what they think.
 Political behaviour reflects our membership of a particular group, an expression of our social identity.
 Voters choose parties which represent their culture and community, and stay with their political tribe long after they have ceased to serve their interests.https://blogs.lse.ac.uk/lsereviewofbooks/2017/01/30/book-review-democracy-for-realists-why-elections-do-not-produce-responsive-government-by-christopher-h-achen-and-larry-m-bartels/